isjeffcom/CUBE.gl-doc/docs/guide.md

 ## Object positioning

 Position in CUBE.gl based on `CUBE.Coordinate` class.
-The `CUBE.Coordinate` contain 2 type of coordinates: 'gps' and 'world'.
+The `CUBE.Coordinate` contain 2 type of coordinates: 'GPS' and 'World'.

-- gps: {latitude, longitude, altitude} WGS84 EPSG4326 (used in GPS) coordinate, altitude is optional
+- GPS: {latitude, longitude, altitude} WGS84 EPSG4326 (used in GPS) coordinate, altitude is optional
-- world: {x,y,z} 3d world coordinate.
+- World: {x,y,z} 3d world coordinate.
 The center is 0,0,0.